 Subscriptions grew up

 It’s hard to believe that at the beginning of 2017 we only offered a single subscription plan.
 Simple Booth was just a baby!
 Since then we launched new tiers including Starter, Lite, Standard and Premium plans.
-We also rolled out volume license discounts and sweetened the deal on annual plans to a whopping 33%.
 The new options brought a flood of new customers and opened the door to creative new ways to use Simple Booth.